-The entire top metal cover of the micro-SD socket slides (unclips) to the right, and then hinges up to the right side, revealing the internals of the socket.
-A micro-SD card can then be placed inside the socket, and the top metal cover hinged back down over top of the micro-SD card, and then the cover slid to the left and locked in place.
+The entire top metal cover of the micro-SD socket slides (unclips) to the left, and then hinges up to the left side, revealing the internals of the socket.
+A micro-SD card can then be placed inside the socket, and the top metal cover hinged back down over the top of the micro-SD card, and then the cover slid to the right and locked in place.